patcha-ranat/modern-elt-clouds/docs/concept.md

         - Kafka Broker is a core component that acted as pipeline, storing streaming data with scalable approach, and also depending on how producer and consumer is implemented.
         - A topic acted as a table but for streaming data, represented as json, avro, or parquet depending on usecases and requirements.
         - Partition enable Kafka to work paralelly by consumers.
 Setting this properly and not properly such as partitioner and number of partition would relate to performance issues.
         - Schema Registry is a tedious component that requires you to setup in order to send data with integrity by data contract.
-I skipped this component for simplicity.
+Optionally, the code would be more mature if we implement python pydantic model to ensure validation of all components.
-        - Kafka Rest proxy allow you to communicate with kafka with RestAPI to manage things in Kafka.
+        - Kafka Rest proxy allow you to communicate to kafka with RestAPI which allow us to manage Kafka components easier.
         - redpanda or conduktor is interface service to allow user monitor Kafka streaming via web UI console.
         - Kafka connect is simply pre-built producer-consumer that communities supported to easily connect Kafka with well-known sources and destinations.
 Kafka Connect is the first solution to look for before implementing consumer and producer yourself.
         - Kafka connect just requires us to configure connector configuration and *deploy* with a single RestAPI command to operate.
-        - It's a good practice to version kafka connector configuration in code.
+        - It's a good practice to version kafka connector configuration as code.
     - Setting Kafka environment is not an easy task for an individual.
 It require a lot of configuration and comprehension in architecture to setup fault-tolerance successfully.
     - To setup Kafka in local with docker compose I found the following issues that we should concern:
         - Exposing port for kafka services, particulary if we want to change conduktor console with redpanda.